shnurkovoleksandr-hash/quantapilot/docs/70_runbook.md

 - **Inspect status.** Use the CLI (`pnpm qp status <run_id>`) or the n8n UI to inspect current status, pending gates, token consumption, cost and logs.
 Run IDs and correlation IDs are displayed in notifications.
 - **Adjust budgets.** If a run pauses due to token budget exhaustion, operators can increase the budget in `quantapilot.yml` and resume the run.
 Budget increases are recorded in the run history.
 - **Handle validation errors.** If the doc‑lint step fails, review the error messages, adjust the `README.md` or agent prompts, and restart the run.
 Validation failures do not attempt retries.
+- **Secrets management.** Use `./scripts/setup-env.sh` for initial environment setup.
+For CI/CD, run `./scripts/setup-ci-keys.sh` to generate keys and follow the setup guide in `ops/setup-guide.md`.
+Rotate secrets according to the schedule in `ops/security/secrets-rotation.md`.

 ## Incident Response